ShenDezhou/baidusearch/README.md

 # baidusearch package

-* Search highlighted word in Baidu.
+* Search highlighted word in Baidu.com
 * You can search selected word using shortcut ctrl-shift-a.